To: Maryland General Assembly Leadership

 We, the people of Maryland, believe this right needs to be protected in our state constitution for the following reasons.

-- It is a moral imperative to protect the basic human dignity of having a healthful environment
+- It is a moral imperative to protect the human dignity of all, and there can be no human dignity in a degraded, harmful environment.

 - The health of the people of Maryland is negatively impacted by environmental pollution and degradation.
 The health disparities are more egregious in communities of color and low-income neighborhoods where environmental pollution and degradation is concentrated.